 - voting machines, including requiring paper ballot backups; and

-- state government websites that publish vote tallies
+- state government websites that publish vote tallies.

-- reject onerous proof of identity or citizenship requirements;
+- reject onerous proof of identity or citizenship requirements; and

 Voter identification requirements

 Policymakers should prohibit ID requirements that discourage or prevent citizens from voting.
-The name listed on a voter’s government-issued ID should not be required to match precisely the name on the voter registration roll.
+The name listed on a voter’s government-issued ID should not be required to match exactly the name on the voter registration roll.
 Any identification requirements should be no more extensive than necessary.

-- allowing same-day voter registration;
+- allowing same-day voter registration,

-- opening additional polling locations;
+- opening additional polling locations,

-- establishing vote-by-mail programs, including no-excuse absentee voting by mail; and
+- establishing vote-by-mail programs (including no-excuse absentee voting by mail), and

-- allowing early voting (including no-excuse absentee in-person voting)
+- allowing early voting (including no-excuse absentee in-person voting).

 Policymakers should improve the administration of provisional voting and increase the scrutiny and transparency of the provisional voting process.